Leadership change is not the risk. It is what leadership change reveals.

 Talent Retention Risk

-Key people who are loyal to the departing leader, not the business.
-When the leader leaves, they start evaluating their own options.
-The compounding effect of losing the leader and the team is where the real value destruction happens.
+Key people loyal to the departing leader, not the business.
+Losing the leader and the team compounds the disruption and extends the timeline to restabilization.

-Most PE firms manage leadership transitions reactively.
-The firms absorbing the least damage have made transition readiness a portfolio-level discipline that runs continuously, not a response triggered by a resignation letter.
+Most investors and PE firms manage leadership transitions reactively.
+The ones absorbing the least damage have made transition readiness a discipline that runs continuously: measured before a deal and monitored across the businesses they own, not triggered by a resignation letter.

 Reactive Approach